QuantEcon/lecture-python.myst/lectures/mccall_model.md

 The constant $\beta$ lies in $(0, 1)$ and is called a **discount factor**.

-The smaller is $\beta$, the more the agent discounts future utilities relative to current utility.
+The smaller is $\beta$, the more the agent discounts future utility relative to current utility.

 The variable  $y_t$ is income, equal to

 * his/her wage $w_t$ when employed
 * unemployment compensation $c$ when unemployed

-The worker knows  that $\{s_t\}$ is IID with common distribution $q$ and uses knowledge when he or she computes mathematical expectations of various random variables that are functions of
-$s_t$.

 ### A Trade-Off